tonyvict/tp/docs/DeveloperGuide.md

 <img src="images/ComponentManagers.png" width="300" />

-The sections below give more details of each component lol.
+The sections below give more details of each component.

 ### UI component